About ISERP Start-Up Centers

 Teams should work together during the funded period in a shared physical space on the Morningside campus that can accommodate all participants.
 ISERP will provide that space if it is not otherwise available.

 One (1) Year.
-The Start-Up Center should take place either during the summer of 2017 and/or winter break 2017-18.
+The Start-Up Center should take place over the next academic year.
 Depending on the project, the funding could support two phases (such as a shorter workshop either at the beginning or the end.)

 Budgets for ISERP Start-Up Centers